 Why Wound Healing is Slower as You Age

 You’re not imaging things – wound healing is definitely slower the older you get.
-There are a variety of reasons for this, including natural body changes, health and medical conditions, and lifestyle factors.
+There are various reasons for this, including natural body changes, health and medical conditions, and lifestyle factors.
 Crucially, however, there are also things that you can do to boost wound healing in each of those areas.
-There are also some wound treatments that have been developed in recent years that, though not in widespread use, can compensate for some of the slower healing typical of older adults.
+Some wound treatments have been developed in recent years that, though not in widespread use, can compensate for some of the slower healing typical of older adults.
 We’ll explore all aspects of wound healing as it relates to age in our guide below.

 How Aging Changes the Body

 Additionally, various types of cells that aid in repair and wound healing are less prevalent with age.
-Stem cells, for instance, are known to decrease substantially over time, with only a fraction as many present in the body in adulthood as during childhood.
-These play important roles in regenerating the cells and tissues that may be lost or damaged with a wound or injury.
+Stem cells, for instance, are known to decrease substantially over time, with only a fraction as many present in the body in adulthood as during childhood (Ahmed et al., 2017) These play important roles in regenerating the cells and tissues that may be lost or damaged with a wound or injury.

 Skin and Tissue Changes that Impact Wound Healing